dzikoysk/reposilite/reposilite-site/data/guides/developers/endpoints.md

           "Cli"
         ],
         "summary": "Remote command execution",
         "description": "Execute command using POST request.
-The commands are the same as in the console and can be listed using the \u0027help\u0027 command.", "parameters": [
+The commands are the same as in the console and can be listed using the 'help' command.", "parameters": [
           {
             "name": "Authorization",